 Evaluate Your Circumstances

 The first thing you should do before deciding to go on vacation is to evaluate your circumstances and see what your options would be.
 First, determine exactly how much debt you have, and how much longer it is going to take for you to pay it off.
+If you’re used to going on vacations in your private jet which is in danger of getting repossessed, you may consider meeting with an airplane repo attorney for legal advice.

 In an ideal situation, you would pay off your debt, then take a vacation.
 However, for many people, this isn’t an option.
 If you don’t already have a payment plan in place, now is the time to make one.